Why is ITV doing this?

 What are the benefits of ITV’s redevelopment?

 • A new global HQ building for ITV providing increased levels of employment on the South Bank.

-• Retention of ITV as part of the cultural quarter on the South Bank with associated studios for ITV daytime shows and TV production facilities.
+• Retention of ITV as part of the cultural quarter on the South Bank with associated facilities for ITV Studios Daytime productions.

 • A new square suitable for screenings, events and ‘pop up art’ celebrating the South Bank cultural quarter.

-• New homes in a well-designed residential building.
+• New homes, including homes for affordable rent, in a well-designed residential building.

 • Reduction in HGV traffic to and from the site as large studio sets would no longer be delivered here.

 • Improved public realm that includes potential for new pedestrian access route to the River Thames from Upper Ground.

 • Potential catalyst for other small production companies and supporting services.